- Discussion:

 "St. Ignatius of Antioch referred to the Roman Church as the one that teaches other churches and “presides in love” over them.
 In fact, the writings of Pope Clement (A.D.
 92-99) and Pope Soter (A.D.
 167-174) were so popular that they were read in the Church alongside Scripture (Eusebius, Church History 4:23:9)."

 The above presented information shows us, not that Rome held a position of primacy, but it was honored amongst other churches.
-Eastern Orthodox commentator Andrew Stephen Damick notes the following regarding the use of Ignatius to support papal authority:
+“Presiding in love” could reflect a form of moral or ethical leadership rather than administrative supremacy.
+Eastern Orthodox priest Andrew Stephen Damick notes regarding the use of Ignatius to support papal authority:

 "…the modern Roman Catholic vision of Church unity being defined by subjection to a worldwide bishop in Rome is not found in Ignatius’s writings.
 We saw how he described his friend Polycarp, the bishop of Smyrna as “one who has God the Father and the Lord Jesus Christ as his bishop” (To Polycarp, Salutation).
 He does not say that Polycarp has the bishop of Rome for his bishop nor even a regional Asian primate (i.e., a senior bishop in his area).
 Being a bishop, Polycarp’s bishop is God.
 With all that Ignatius has to say about the episcopacy and especially about unity, he had the perfect opportunity to insist on a worldwide pontificate for Rome’s bishop.
 Rome was certainly on his mind, since he was traveling there to be martyred as Peter and Paul had been before him.
 Yet in his six letters addressed to churches, it is only his letter to Rome in which he does not even mention their bishop (who was probably either St. Evaristus or St. Alexander I).
 In the other five letters to churches, the bishop is mentioned, and in three of them, the bishop is mentioned by name.
 When writing to the Roman Christians, he does mention Peter, but equally with Paul as both are apostles who could give them “orders,” while Ignatius himself would never presume to do that (Romans 4:3).
 In Ignatius’s writings, there is never any special role given to the Roman bishop or the Roman church, nor even to the Apostle Peter.
 And when he writes to Rome, he does not ask the Roman bishop to send a bishop to Antioch to replace him.
 Rather, he makes that request of Polycarp and his church in Smyrna (To Polycarp 7:2)."